sandromancuso/bank-kata-outsidein-screencast/README.md

 ## Acceptance criteria

-Statement should have the following format:
+Statement should have transactions in the following format:

 >	DATE       | AMOUNT  | BALANCE
 >	10/04/2014 | 500.00  | 1400.00